Ever since I started to watch Gram Stephan Youtube channel. I kept my eye on the idea of buying my first rental property ever.

 I always considered buying property as chaining myself to one location, one job.
 And committing to never-ending long term debt.

 What I didn’t understand back then was how real estates work.
 I didn’t even have enough money for the downpayment.

 And the picture of being a wage slave.
 And doing the soul-sucking consulting job for years, so I can repay the mortgage, gave me nightmares.

 Since then a lot has changed.
 Thanks to Gram Stephan and his YouTube videos about the mechanics of real estate investing, I finally understood the rules of the game.

 Save for the downpayment as soon as possible

 Having enough money for the downpayment helped me to feel more secure.
 The assurance, that paying the downpayment won’t put your lifestyle into jeopardy, is very important.

 When I graduated, having saved enough for the downpayment seemed like an impossible dream.
 Especially when that money could be spent on more exciting goals, like traveling or getting an MBA.

-If I didn’t save for wrong goals, postponed lavish vacations and jumped into real estate investing right away.
+If I didn’t save for the wrong goals, postponed lavish vacations and jumped into real estate investing right away.
 I could already cash out my first real estate investment.